wflemming/orgtype/README.md

 npm run dev
 ```

-The frontend runs on `http://localhost:5173` and proxies API requests to the gateway at `:8080`.
+The frontend runs at `http://localhost:5173` and proxies API requests to the gateway at `:8080`.

 ### Type-check the frontend